LavenderPerry/foxglove/README.md

 Currently, the only thing working so far is compiling the kernel.

-I haven't even established a proper build system set.

-But if you really want to build this, inspect `build.sh` (but don't just blindly run it!).
+I haven't even established a proper build system, but if you really want to build this, inspect `build.sh` (but don't just blindly run it!).

 ## Running